pushkar1995/mern-auth-app/README.md

-Update this README file Professionally!
+Professionally update this README file.